About Camilla Sage

 Somatic guide for women moving from survival, control, and self-judgment toward safety, vitality, and trust in their own bodies.

-Registered Dietitian · Background in Psychology · Somatic Practitioner · Emotional and Binge Eating Specialist · Reflexologist
+Registered Dietitian · Background in Psychology · Somatic Practitioner · Binge and Emotional Eating Specialist · Therapist · Reflexologist

 Rooted in the nervous system, the body, and nature’s rhythms.